greensponge/todoist-utils/README.md

 :later-project-id "your-later-project-id"}
 ```
 To find out what your project ids are, you can open your browser and go to: https://api.todoist.com/rest/v2/projects
+The project id is in the "url" property, e.g. `url: "https://app.todoist.com/app/project/6ABCSomeIdY"`,
+it's the `6ABCSomeIdY` in this example that you want to copy to your `config.edn` file.

 The `config.edn` file is ignored in `.gitignore` to avoid accidental leaking.